appollosputnik/aerodynamicCodeBase/README.md

 Date: 14/07/2022
 1. Now do the process of yesterday and you will see more refined and smoothened curve airfoil and convex hull of the anchors.

+Date: 15/07/2022
+1. A new tab added for Aerodynamic real time curve and ploting.
+2. This curve will require you to press a 'start' button and play the evolution.
+Finally it runs on exploration basis. so that the population of CL data points
+    against alpha value be generated.
+Only real time is shown here, but not exactly full featured CL~Alpha is drawn so far.
+It's under progress of calculation.